 9. Smart Meters.

-Many businesses have added this to their utilities to reduce cost.
+Many businesses have added this to their utilities to reduce costs.
 Those controlling the budget can set limits on use, can adjust for things like higher usage in other places.

 10. Security and Cameras.